HUMAN RESOURCES AND MANAGEMENT RESEARCH STAFF

 In the News: How to Stop Employees from Hoarding Knowledge

-May 27, 2022 | Hamilton, ON
+May 27, 2022 ·

-Contributed by Arlene Hirsch
+Contributed by: Arlene Hirsch

 In a learning economy where knowledge is constantly evolving, it is important for everyone in an organization to share what they know and learn from each other to ensure their own growth — not to mention the survival and success of the organization.
 As a result, when turnover rates are as high as they are now, having employees who keep others from learning what they know can have serious consequences.
 However, not everyone has gotten the message.